SAP-samples/alm-demo-session/exercises/ex2/README.md

 Save your destination.

-In the end your destination should look like this:
+In the end, your destination should look like this:
 <br>

 ## Exercise 2.3 Activate Data Collection in SAP Cloud ALM